Arghun-dev/React-Stimulsoft/README.md

 ### initialze Stimulsoft in React

+**First you have to notice that you should copy and paste the .txt file to your public folder.
+This is really `important`**

 1. Create a folder called `stimulsoft` in public folder and copy the script tags and stylesheet links to it.

 2. in head section of index.html: Add the stylesheet Link tag